 I feel comfortable putting the Celestial Shrine at #5, but since each of these four runners-up represent a different flavour of “bad,” it’s hard to compare them one to another.
 Normally, I call a zero a zero, and so Mt.
 Nibel – the dungeon with zero meaningful gameplay – would get the bottom slot, but the rest of the Kalm flashback is okay, and that’s staying my hand.
 Does the dungeon deserve credit for those scenes?
 The town sequences before the dungeon shouldn’t count, but the reactor is kind of like the payoff to the dungeon, so I can’t decide.
 Ultimately, I’m going to stick to my gut and put Mt.
 Nibel in #4.

 And that’s it for the stinkers!
 What about you?
 What do you think of the list?
 What are your worst Final Fantasy dungeons?
-If it’s from a game I haven’t played, feel free to mention it, but please, mind your spoilers.
+If it’s from a game I haven’t played, feel free to hint at it, but please, mind your spoilers and definitely don’t tell me its name.
 I want to be disappointed in real time!